 Winters can be quite boring if spent at home, and if you’re looking for a fun and interesting outdoor sport to engage in, you should definitely explore the easy and affordable snowsports that are available.
-Most importantly cross-country skiing and snowshoeing.
+Cross country skiing and snowshoeing are both great options to chase away “winter blues.”
+This article helps you compare the two so you can decide on your personal preference.

 Meanwhile, popular for being one of the healthiest sports, cross-country skiing is a gentler and more therapeutic form of a winter sport that you can engage in with your friends and family.
 You usually have poles on either hand, gliding on very narrow ‘skinny’ skis through flat runs and gentle slopes.